DograSurbhi/Tableau-Project/README.md

 # Tableau-Project

-This is a New York Air Quality data analysis projevct.
-In this project following things have been discussed:
+This is a New York Air Quality data analysis project.The data has been imported, cleaned and analyzed.
-1.Data import in Tableau
+In this project following things have been done:
-2.Histogram in Tableau
+Histogram in Tableau
-3.Modifying bin size in tableau
+Modifying bin size in Tableau
-4.Creating Scatter Chart in Tableau
+Creating Scatter Chart in Tableau
-5.Adding Trend Line In Tableau Scatter chart
+Adding Trend Line in Tableau's Scatter chart
-6.Adding statistical equation in Tableau
+Adding statistical equation in Tableau
-7.Creating Dashboard in Tableau
+Creating Dashboard in Tableau
-8.Adding Filter in Tableau Dashboard
+Adding filter in Tableau Dashboard
-9.Adjust filters in tableau dashboard
+Adjusting filters in Tableau Dashboard
-10.Modifying Sheet name in tableau Dashboard 11.Dynamic Sheet name in tableau Dashboard
+Modifying Sheet's name in Tableau Dashboard
+Dynamic Sheet's name in tableau Dashboard
+Coorelation between variables.